 - Rice – best to use basmati rice if possible.
 Can replace white rice with brown or red one.
 Cooking time will vary.

 - Water – use stock or broth if you have any.
 The amount of liquid required to cook the rice will depend on the type and quality of rice.
 Old rice needs a bit more water, fresh rice needs less.

 - Coconut Milk – optional.
 I like to use coconut milk.
 If you don’t add coconut milk, replace the amount with water, stock or broth.

 - Ghee – clarified butter.
 For a vegan version replace it with any vegetable oil or coconut oil.

-- Mixed Vegetables – you can use peas, carrots, potatoes, corn, french beans, kidney beans, chickpea, mushroom, cauliflower, broccoli, etc. Which ever vegetables you use make sure they are chopped more or less to the size of the peas or corn.
+- Mixed Vegetables – you can use peas, carrots, potatoes, corn, french beans, kidney beans, chickpea, mushroom, cauliflower, broccoli, etc. Make sure you chop the vegetables almost the same size as the pea or corn.
 The total amount of vegetables is roughly about 2 cups.
 Besides vegetables and beans feel free to add paneer too.

 - Onion – peeled and sliced.
 I like to use a little extra onion as it adds so much flavour.
 Therefore, I tend to use 1 large one.

 - Garlic – peeled and minced or finely chopped.